NiosemOSS/nDOS/README.md

 This repo contains a modified version of the MS-DOS v4.00 Source Code, originally developed by IBM and Microsoft.
 This is my attempt at a drop-in DOS replacement.
+This is in __no way an attemtp at reproducing copytighted material.
+Any licencing/copyright concerns are to be addressed to my personal e-mail.__

 # License